Jean-Charles Cornay: Biography

 Cornay studied first at the school Saint-Louis in Saumur, then in the Jesuit minor seminary in Montmorillon, after which he studied at the major seminary of Poitiers.
 He was known as a normal student, humble and with a gentle disposition.

 At Poitiers, Cornay received the tonsure on 1 June 1828 and Minor Orders on 14 June 1829.
 He was installed as a sub-deacon on 6 June 1830 in the Cathedral of Sts.
 Peter and Paul of Poitiers.

 After he completed his theological studies, Corday left Poitiers to enter the seminary of the Paris Foreign Missions Society on 13 October 1830.
 His missionary vocation was met with reluctance and misunderstanding on the part of his parents.
 This his first struggle to be faithful to God's call put him in opposition to the wishes of his parents, while maintaining his filial love.
 To his mother he said: "Just let me go to Paris, I will have at least three years there with every opportunity to examine my vocation, and all the means of preparing for it if it is authentic".
 But his stay at the Foreign Missions Seminary in Paris was brief, due to periods of insecurity following the July Revolution.
 The seminary was targeted; Cornay wrote in his diary: "Yesterday our seminary was invaded and seven or eight posters were put up, proclaiming ‘Death to the Jesuits of the Rue du Bac', and a dagger as signature".

 Corday was ordained a deacon in 1831 and left France to go to the Sichuan province of China.
 His departure was hurried because of the need to replace another missionary.
-His intended destination was Szechwan in China, some 1,250 miles from the coast.
+His intended destination was Sichuan (formerly spelled Szechwan), a province in western China, some 1,250 miles from the coast.
 After six months of travel he landed in Macau, in Tonkin, in the midst of the violent persecution of 1831.
 Two guides had been sent to accompany him up the Yang-Tse-Kiang to reach Sichuan, but they never arrived.
 Cornay was stuck in Tonkin.